 Throughout freshman year, Shift leaders serve as mentors-forming relationships and asking the deeper questions of life and faith.
 They also build community through unique worship experiences, small groups, Bible studies, and more.

 We have small groups just for commuter students led by Bethel professors and staff.
 The groups range in activities from book studies to prayer groups to service teams.

 If you're a new student, get to know your Shift leader and participate in the community created on your floor.

-If you want to be a Shift team leader or floor leader, you can fill out an application.
+If you are interested in being a Shift team leader or floor leader, contact Jason Steffenhagen at email@example.com.
 If you'd like to develop your own ministry, contact our team and talk with a pastor about getting connected, equipped, and empowered.
-Applications for all ministries typically come out in the spring.